nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Viewing a session : `session /view`
-Displays details about a session so you can review the session.<br>
+Displays details about a session so that you can review the session.<br>

 >Format: `session /view /sid [SESSION_ID]`
 ><br>